RobinSrimal/RobinSrimal.github.io/aboutme.md

 ---

-Welcome to my portfolio site
+Welcome to my portfolio site.

 My name is Robin Srimal and I am currently studying Data Science and Machine Learning at Lambda School.